AbcamPLC/puppet-teamcityagents-windows/README.md

       if $osfamily == 'windows' {
          File { source_permissions => ignore }
-         # Puppet defaults to applying the ownership and permissions from the source files.(linux permission
                   }
+         #Puppet defaults to applying the ownership and permissions from the source files.(linux permission

 	node 'myteamcityagent.mydomain.com'